COVID-19: Alberta adds 8 more Omicron cases over weekend

 "Identifying these cases early is a testament to the work of our public health lab & front-line public health teams.
 We will continue to monitor the situation carefully & keep Albertans updated," she said.

 Eleven of Alberta's 12 Omicron cases have been returning travellers, while the other is a household contact.
-To date, only mild symptoms have been reported and the cases are recovering at home.
+To date, only mild symptoms have been reported and the people are recovering at home.

 Alberta's COVID-19 data will next be updated Monday afternoon.